 The Company established a formal defined contribution retirement plan for its regular employees.
-The retirement plan is non-contributory and of the defined contribution type.
+The plan does not require that employees contribute and is of the defined contribution type.
 It provides a benefit at normal retirement equal to one hundred percent (100%) of the Member's Account Balance (Company contributions ranging from 5% to 10% of Plan Salary plus credited earnings depending on the tenure of eligible employees) or the benefit due under the Labor Code, whichever is greater.
 The benefit is paid in a lump sum upon retirement or separation in accordance with the terms of the retirement plan.